 Dasher’s Creamy Eggnog

 This recipe is adapted from Dishing Delish.
 Get a medium casserole, heat the milk with the cinnamon, 1/2 tsp vanilla and 4 cloves.
 Carefully bring this to a boil, and then remove it from the heat.
-Egg yolks will coagulate at a temperature of around 65C (150F), and therefore we want to reduce the heat before adding it to the eggs.
+Egg yolks will coagulate at a temperature of around 65C (150F).
+Therefore we want to reduce the heat before adding it to the eggs.
 Reduce the heat to less than 65C to avoid getting scrambled eggnog.
 Sounds gross.

 While you wait for the temperature on the milk to drop; mix the sugar and egg yolks to a thick and fluffy consistency with air bubbles.
 I used a handheld mixer.
 When the milk is cold enough, pour it in the eggs while you continue to whisk.